-Projected 2020 operating expenses
+Projected 2021 operating expenses

-We expect that our total GAAP operating expenses (consisting of selling, general & administrative expenses and research & development expenses) for 2020 will be between \$148.0 million and \$153.0 million of which approximately \$12.0 million is expected to be stock-based compensation expense.
-Total GAAP operating expenses excluding stock-based compensation expense are expected to be between \$136.0 million and \$141.0 million.
-An increase in selling and marketing expenses in 2020 vs. 2019 is projected primarily related to annualization of the 2019 sales force expansion, an additional sales force expansion in the first quarter of 2020, and an increase in fees paid to our PPN partners associated with higher projected XHANCE TRx volumes.
-An increase in research and development expenses is also projected in 2020 related to our clinical trial program in pursuit of a follow-on indication for XHANCE for the treatment of chronic sinusitis in the U.S.
+We expect that our total GAAP operating expenses (consisting of selling, general & administrative expenses and research & development expenses) for 2021 will be between \$137.0 million and \$142.0 million of which approximately \$11.0 million is expected to be stock-based compensation expense.
+As a result, total GAAP operating expenses excluding stock-based compensation expense are expected to be between \$126.0 million and \$131.0 million.
+An increase in expenses from 2020 to 2021 is anticipated due to an increase in fees paid to our PPN partners associated with higher projected XHANCE prescription volumes and an increase in research and development expenses related to our clinical trial program in pursuit of a follow-on indication for XHANCE for the treatment of chronic sinusitis.